Chelyabinsk meteor: Media coverage

 The Russian government put out a brief statement within an hour of the event.
-Serendipitously the news in English was first reported by the hockey site Russian Machine Never Breaks before heavy coverage by the international media and the Associated Press ensued, with the Russian government's confirmation less than two hours afterwards.
+The news in English was first reported by the hockey site Russian Machine Never Breaks before heavy coverage by the international media and the Associated Press ensued, with the Russian government's confirmation less than two hours afterwards.
 Less than 15 hours after the meteor impact, videos of the meteor and its aftermath had been viewed millions of times.